Andrew Goldberg (director): Early films

+The Armenian Genocide and antisemitism documentaries

-Goldberg's 2006 film, The Armenian Genocide examines the Armenian genocide during World War I. The film, which aired nationally on PBS, features interviews with Samantha Power and Peter Balakian.
-It is narrated by Julianna Margulies and includes historical narrations by Ed Harris, Natalie Portman, Laura Linney, Jared Leto, and Orlando Bloom, among others.
-Alessandra Stanley, the chief television critic of The New York Times, described The Armenian Genocide as "powerful" and stated that it "...honors the victims of the Genocide."
+Goldberg's 2006 film The Armenian Genocide examines the Armenian genocide during World War I. Broadcast nationally on PBS, it features interviews with Samantha Power and Peter Balakian, is narrated by Julianna Margulies, and includes historical narration by Ed Harris, Natalie Portman, Laura Linney, Jared Leto, and Orlando Bloom, among others.

 Anti-Semitism in the 21st Century: The Resurgence aired on PBS in January 2007.
-Hosted by Judy Woodruff, the film explores anti-Semitism in the Christian and Muslim worlds, and covers the history of anti-Semitism in Europe to the present. and The Boston Globe.
-Barry Garron of The Hollywood Reporter said Goldberg "has performed a real service by analyzing the toxic mixture of ignorance and hatred and explaining why it has been so impervious to enlightenment and civilization for so long."
+Hosted by Judy Woodruff, the film surveys antisemitism in the Christian and Muslim worlds and traces its history in Europe up to the present day.

-Goldberg's 2009 film, Jerusalem: Center of the World, aired nationally on PBS on April 1, 2009.
+Goldberg's film Jerusalem: Center of the World aired nationally on PBS on April 1, 2009.
+Narrated by Ray Suarez, the two-hour film traces some 4,000 years of the city's history and its significance to the three major monotheistic religions.

+Out in America (2011) profiles the lives of LGBT Americans across the country, from prominent figures to everyday citizens.
+It premiered nationally on PBS in June 2011.

-The Iranian Americans chronicles the journey of Iranians who moved to the United States shortly after Ayatollah Khomeini's rise to power in the aftermath of the 1979 revolution.
-It aired on December 18, 2012.
+The Iranian Americans (2012) chronicles the experiences of Iranians who emigrated to the United States following Ayatollah Khomeini's rise to power after the 1979 revolution.
+It premiered on PBS on December 18, 2012.

-Goldberg has written and produced television commercials and has also worked extensively in live television and on weekly series.
-In June 2025, Goldberg directed the documentary of racism in the Republican Party, White with Fear.
+Viral: Antisemitism in Four Mutations

+Viral: Antisemitism in Four Mutations received a limited theatrical release in February 2020 and made its television premiere on PBS on May 26, 2020.
+Written, produced, and directed by Goldberg and produced and edited by Diana Robinson, the film examines rising antisemitism through four country-specific segments set in the United States, Hungary, the United Kingdom, and France.
+Among its subjects are the 2018 Tree of Life synagogue shooting in Pittsburgh, anti-immigrant rhetoric directed at George Soros in Hungary, allegations of antisemitism in the British Labour Party under Jeremy Corbyn, and attacks against Jews in France.
+Interviewees include former U.S. president Bill Clinton, former British prime minister Tony Blair, the historian Deborah Lipstadt, and the journalists Fareed Zakaria and George Will; the film is narrated in part by Julianna Margulies.